swopsyapp/sniperok/README.md

 # sniperok

-sniperok is a game of rock-peper-scissors snips-paper-rock.
+sniperok is a game of rock-paper-scissors.

 ## Description